Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

-The first non-trivial algorithm for dynamically maintaining a spanning tree (and also an MST, a minimum spanning tree) was developed by Frederickson~\cite{Frederickson85} and had a worst-case update time of $ O (\sqrt{m}) $.
+The first non-trivial algorithm for dynamically maintaining a minimum spanning tree was developed by Frederickson~\cite{Frederickson85} and had a worst-case update time of $ O (\sqrt{m}) $.
 Using a general sparsification technique, this bound was improved to $ O (\sqrt{n}) $ by Eppstein et al.~\cite{EppsteinGIN97}.
-For the dynamic spanning tree problem, this barrier has first been broken by Henzinger and King~\cite{HenzingerK99} who gave a randomized algorithm with polylogarithmic \emph{amortized} update time.
-Holm et al.~\cite{HolmLT01} later showed that polylogarithmic amortized update time can be obtained deterministically, also for the dynamic MST problem.
-In terms of worst-case guarantees, Kapron et al.~\cite{KapronKM13} were the first to present an approach for polylogarithmic worst-case update time.
-The main goal of Kapron et al. was to solve the dynamic connectivity problem, but their algorithm can also maintain a spanning tree against an oblivious adversary.
-Although there has been a significant amount of follow-up work in this area~\cite{HenzingerK01,HenzingerT97,Thorup00,Wulff-Nilsen13,GibbKKT15,HuangHKP17,Kejlberg-Rasmussen16}, the worst-case update time for the MST problem stayed at $ O (\sqrt{n}) $.
-This changed with a recent breakthrough of Nanongkai et al.~\cite{Wulff-Nilsen17,NanongkaiS17,NanongkaiSW17}, who finally achieved a worst-case update time of $ n^{o(1)} $ for maintaining an MST.
-Note that for MSTs a simple reweighting can enforce a unique solution and thus dynamic MST algorithms do not require the oblivious adversary assumption; they immediately work against an adaptive online adversary who may choose the next update after observing the output of the algorithm.
+In terms of amortized bounds, Holm et al.~\cite{HolmLT01} were the first to improve this bound and obtained polylogarithmic amortized update time.
+In a recent breakthrough, Nanongkai, Saranurak, and Wulff-Nilsen~\cite{Wulff-Nilsen17,NanongkaiS17,NanongkaiSW17} finally achieved a \emph{worst-case} update time of $ n^{o(1)} $.

 \paragraph*{Our Results.}